Lee15946/AWSInAction/README.md

     - Retention Period (Always, Days, Weeks, Months, Years)
 - AWS Backup Vault Lock
     - Enforce a WORM (Write Once Read Many) state for all the backups that you store in your AWS Backup Vault
-    - Addtional layer of defense to protect your backups against
+    - Additional layer of defense to protect your backups against
         - Inadvertent or malicious delete operations
         - Updates that shorten or alter retention periods
     - Even the root user cannot delete backups when enabled